 Many subareas of computer science and engineering are inherently empirical.
 Whether one is designing network routing algorithms, designing robots to navigate across harsh terrains, tuning database search parameters, or employing a machine learning algorithm to solve a robot control problem, there exist a number of common steps in the research process.
 These include: the proper construction of experimental questions, the design of methods to get at these questions, and the evaluation of the empirical results.
-In this graduate-level course, we will discuss the formulation of empirically-testable hypotheses as applied to different sub-fields of computer science and engineering, the design of experiments in order to test these hypotheses, and a range of statistical methods that are available for the evaluation and analysis of experimental results.
+In this graduate-level course, we will discuss the formulation of empirically-testable hypotheses as applied to different sub-fields of computer science, engineering, neuroscience and psychology; the design of experiments in order to test these hypotheses; and a range of statistical methods that are available for the evaluation and analysis of experimental results.

 Topics will include: